 These manual inputs add up.
 What looks like a quick task becomes a recurring one that quietly drains hours every week.
 That’s the time your team could spend making decisions, but instead, it’s spent maintaining spreadsheets.

-2. Small data entry errors can lead to big inventory mistakes
+2. Small data entry errors in Excel can lead to big inventory mistakes

-Excel doesn’t warn you when something looks off.
+Excel doesn’t warn you when an inventory data point looks off.
 Typing 120 units instead of 210 won’t trigger a single alert.
 Forecasts continue, stock levels get calculated, and a critical reorder might be missed.

 This gets even riskier when multiple people are involved or data is coming in from different sources.
 Without any built-in checks, small errors can sneak in easily and go unnoticed until they cause damage.